everii-Group/mocoapp-api-docs/README.md

 * We recommend https://requestb.in for WebHook development – this services provides you with temoporary HTTPS URLs that let you inspect any incoming WebHook data
 * WebHooks are only provided to customers after the trial phase
 * WebHooks are not guaranteed to be delivered in order.
-Pay attention to the provided time stamp if this is important for your use case.
+Pay attention to the provided time stamp if this is important for your use case